Authors: Rebecca Hale, Alice Pettigrew, Eleni Karayianni, Andy Pearce, Stuart Foster, Kane Needham, Luisa Nienhaus and Arthur Chapman

-Conducted in 2019-20, with analysis ongoing, Continuity and Change: Ten Years of Teaching and Learning about the Holocaust in England’s Secondary Schools, sought to explore the development of Holocaust education since the Centre’s landmark study in 2009 Teaching about the Holocaust in English Secondary Schools: An empirical study of national trends, perspectives and practice.
-Looking at teachers’ aims, definitions, content, pedagogy, assessment, knowledge, understanding, curriculum planning, challenges encountered and training experiences, it compared the landscape of Holocaust education in 2009 with the situation a decade later.
+Continuity and Change: Ten Years of Teaching and Learning about the Holocaust in England’s secondary schools, published in 2023, explores the development of Holocaust education in the decade following the Centre’s landmark 2009 study Teaching about the Holocaust in English Secondary Schools: An empirical study of national trends, perspectives and practice

 The Continuity and Change study examines teachers’ aims, definitions, content, pedagogy, assessment, knowledge, understanding, curriculum planning, challenges encountered and training experiences in 2019/20 and explores how this compares with the situation in 2009.
 Like its counterpart in 2009, the Continuity and Change study took a mixed methods approach.
 In total, 1,077 teachers from across England completed a comprehensive survey with 964 of them reporting they had taught about the Holocaust during the previous three years.
 Interviews were conducted with a subsample of survey respondents to discuss their teaching practice in greater depth.
 In total, 134 teachers from 45 schools across England took part in either small group or individual interviews.